 Bert and Sally are two students who ran into difficulty on their final exams, and complained that there was an unreasonable amount of material to memorize for the course.
-So why did Bert and Sally not try to understand the course material rather than just memorize it?
+So why did they not try to understand the course material rather than just memorize it?
 Maybe they thought memorizing would be easier and faster, or maybe they weren’t far enough along to transition toward understanding.
 But I suspect there is another reason.
 I suspect that they underestimated how much they would be expected to know, and how well they would have to know it.
 As a result, they prepared too superficially.

 1. Approach to the assignments